abhisingh91/app-store/README.md

 <br>

 🤝 I hope you find this useful.

-Also, you can contribute to the project by suggesting any changes or add-ons in the queries if possible.
+✨ You can also contribute to the project by suggesting any changes or add-ons in the queries if possible.

 #### Thank You!